CSR at Hasbro

 As part of our efforts to address climate change – a major global challenge – we are proud to have achieved our goals for reducing Scope 1 and 2 greenhouse gas emissions from our operations a full two years ahead of schedule.
 We have committed to further reduce these emissions by 20 percent from 2012 levels by 2020 and are making progress in measuring the Scope 3 emissions generated by our supply chain.

 Finding further reductions within our operations and across our supply chain will be challenging.
 By the end of 2014, we plan to establish annual energy efficiency and GHG reduction plans for our key China-based supplier factories, which will result in reduced Scope 3 emissions over time.
 We will also extend our efforts to reduce the life cycle impacts of products and packaging, and begin to explore potential product take-back opportunities during 2014.

 See here for more information.

 Treating our global employees fairly – with dignity and respect – is a core Hasbro value and an indispensable part of our long-term success.
 We promote the same value for factory personnel at our third-party and licensee factories.
-The Hasbro Code of Conduct, Hasbro’s Global Business Ethics Principles, and the International Council of Toy Industries (ICTI) Code of Business Practices guide our ethical programs for both Hasbro-owned and non-owned manufacturing facilities.
+Hasbro’s Global Business Ethics Principles and social compliance partner practices guide our ethical sourcing program for third-party manufacturing facilities.
 In 2013, we developed goals and key performance indicators to guide our progress in this critical area.